What is a Design Sprint

-Design Sprints are design-oriented, time-limited workshops that have been used by companies like Google and Amazon.
+Design Sprints are design-oriented, time-limited workshops used by companies like Google and Amazon.
 The design process is broken down into five steps: empathize, define, ideate, prototype and test.
-These design sprints can be an extremely useful tool for businesses looking to innovate or improve their design.
-In this article, we will give you an overview of what design sprints are and how they can help your business!
+Design Sprints can be a handy tool for businesses looking to innovate or improve their design.
+This article will give you an overview of what design sprints are and how they can help your business!

 Does your Business Strategy require improving existing services, products or creating new ones?
 If you answered yes to any of these, Design Sprints can help.